 - Front Pay: Compensation for future lost earnings when reinstatement isn’t possible due to termination or forced resignation.

-- Emotional Distress Damages: Monetary compensation for stress, anxiety, reputational damage, and the personal impact of retaliation.
+- Emotional Distress Damages: Monetary compensation for stress, anxiety, reputational harm, and the personal toll of the employer’s actions.

 - Punitive Damages: Additional financial penalties when an employer’s conduct was malicious, reckless, or intentionally harmful.